Nakilat: Fleet

-Nakilat is the third largest owner of liquefied natural gas (LNG) carriers in the world, with a fleet comprising 69 LNG carriers.
+Nakilat is one of the largest owners of liquefied natural gas (LNG) carriers in the world, with a fleet comprising 69 LNG carriers.

-Its LNG carriers represent a total investment of approximately US$11 billion and have a combined carrying capacity of over 9 million cubic meters or about 12% of the world capacity.
+Its LNG carriers represent a total investment of approximately US$11 billion and have a combined carrying capacity of over 13 million cubic meters or about 11% of global LNG shipping capacity.
 The vast majority of these LNG carriers are dedicated to meeting the transportation requirements of Qatar's massive LNG industry.

-Most of Nakilat's vessels are employed through long-term time charter agreements with local gas producer Qatargas, while the remainder of the fleet is utilized in international shipping markets.
+Most of Nakilat's vessels are employed through long-term time charter agreements with local gas producer QatarEnergy LNG, while the remainder of the fleet is utilized in international shipping markets.
 Its jointly owned LNG carriers are operated by the vessel's co-owners.

-In addition to the 69 LNG carriers, Nakilat jointly owns one Floating Storage Regasification Unit (FSRU) with Excelerate Energy USA and two very large liquefied petroleum gas (LPG) carriers.
-The two LPG carriers along with 25 LNG carriers are managed and operated by Nakilat Shipping Qatar Limited (NSQL), a wholly owned subsidiary of Nakilat.
+In addition to the 69 LNG carriers, Nakilat jointly owns one Floating Storage Regasification Unit (FSRU) with Excelerate Energy USA.
+25 LNG carriers are managed and operated by Nakilat Shipping Qatar Limited (NSQL), a wholly owned subsidiary of Nakilat.

 Erhama Bin Jaber Al Jalahma Shipyard

 Nakilat operates the world-class Erhama Bin Jaber Al Jalahma Shipyard in Ras Laffan Industrial City.
-Inaugurated on 23 November 2010, the shipyard offers ship repair and conversion as well as offshore fabrication, repair and maintenance services via Nakilat joint-ventures, Qatar Shipyard Technology Solutions and Qatar Fabrication Company (QFAB).
+Inaugurated on 23 November 2010, the shipyard offers ship repair and conversion as well as industrial fabrication, repair and maintenance services via The Company's subsidiary, Qatar Shipyard Technology Solutions and joint-venture Qatar Fabrication Company (QFAB).

-Qatar Shipyard Technology Solutions is a subsidiary of Nakilat.
-The company offers ship repair and conversion for all types of marine vessels as well as fabrication and maintenance services for offshore and onshore structures.
+Qatar Shipyard Technology Solutions is a subsidiary of Nakilat that offers ship repair and conversion for all types of marine vessels as well as fabrication and maintenance services for industrial structures.

 QFAB is a joint-venture between Nakilat and McDermott International.
 Located within the Erhama Bin Jaber Al Jalahma Shipyard complex in Ras Laffan Industrial City, QFAB offers services such as the fabrication, construction and assembly of offshore and onshore structures.
 This includes pipe fabrication, module fabrication and assembly, field as well as modular construction for onshore structures.